 Skinny tight jeans or jegging, converse shoes, bracelets, belts, tattoos, and band t-shirts are the main emo goth elements.

 7. Victorian Goth

 Didn’t you get an idea of what this Victorian Goth is?
-Well, the style followed by the Victorian goths from the Victorian era.
+Well, the style was followed by the Victorian goths from the Victorian era.
 Excessive dresses and chic hair gets the prime focus on this style.
 The aristocratic elite and the rich were an integral part of the Victorian era, and this goth type mimics it.
-Combo of Victorian literature, poetry, pastimes makes this form of style an upper-crust division of the Gothic subculture.
+The combo of Victorian literature, poetry, and pastimes makes this form of style an upper-crust division of the Gothic subculture.

 This goth style uses accessories like ball gowns, corsets, hats, long black gloves, chokers, necklaces, and other extravagant jewelry.
 You will find one common thing in Victorian Goths: long dark-colored hair and soft makeup on the pale skin.

 This new goth style becomes much popular among many goths.
 Hipster goth is the other name for this goth type, a blend of modern and traditional goth styles.
 Also, the use of more contemporary elements gives a unique look.